 Information on the instructor for those interested may be found here.

-The classes are as follows:
+The classes are as follows (not all being offered as present):

 1. Ihya ‘Ulum al-Din” (The Revival of the Religious Sciences) of Imam Abu Hamid al-Ghazali, the renowned ‘Proof of Islam’.
 We will be using a summary (mukhtasar) that is reported to have been compiled by the Imam himself, aptly translated by Hajj Marwan Khalaf.
 The class aims to acquaint an English-speaking readership with the al-Ghazali’s magnum opus, which has been regarded as one of the most important writings of the Islamic tradition for nine hundred years.